Online Living Trust – Create & Store Trust Documents

 Protect your assets and your loved ones with an estate planning document that protects your assets and your wishes, saves time, reduces paperwork and, in some cases, avoids or reduces inheritance or estate taxes.
 Creating your Trust allows you to:

-Your online estate planning dashboard with Gentreo includes the ability to create, store and share a Revocable Living Trust and a Pour-over Will.
+Your online estate planning dashboard with Gentreo includes the ability to create, store, and share a Revocable Living Trust, along with the best online will to protect your assets and wishes.

 What is a Revocable Living Trust?